 5.2 Urban Vehicle Preconditioning for Off-Vehicle Charge Capable Hybrid Electric Vehicles.

-To be conducted pursuant to the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles” with the following supplemental requirements:
+To be conducted pursuant to the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles” with the following supplemental requirements:

 5.2.1 The vehicle shall be preconditioned in charge-sustaining operation with the vehicle in default mode or in normal mode if the vehicle does not have default mode.
 If, however, the vehicle is to be tested in charge-increasing operation (this does not apply to a driver-selectable charge-increasing mode), then the initial SOC for the preconditioning drive shall be set at the lowest normal SOC level allowed by the vehicle when driving on the UDDS cycle.

-5.2.2 The vehicle shall be pushed or towed to a work area for the initial fuel drain and fill according to section III.D.1.4 of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+5.2.2 The vehicle shall be pushed or towed to a work area for the initial fuel drain and fill according to section III.D.1.4 of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”

 5.2.3 Following the initial fuel drain and fill, the vehicle shall complete an initial soak period of a minimum of 6 hours.